2022 Flowerings Annual Report Highlights

 We completed basic digital infrastructure, integrating three separate systems: between Preservica and ArchivesSpace; between ArchivesSpace and Aviary, and between Aviary and Preservica.
 The team developing archival, preservation, and related workflows considered sustainability and adaptability over time by attending to interoperable standards and to our reparative model of iterative archival description.

 We successfully recruited Caitlin Birch as the inaugural director of Digital Scholarship and Distinctive Collections (DSDC) (funded by Libraries).
 This newly configured team includes the grant-funded digital archivist as well as a Libraries’-funded, tenure-track Instruction Librarian / Curator for Black Arts and Culture, both under recruitment.
 The digital archivist will work with the grant-funded digital preservation specialist, David Black.
-All recruitment has benefitted from hiring practices revised to increase diversity and retention at JMU, and from continued Libraries’ efforts to infuse the Flowerings model into HR work.
+All recruitment has benefited from hiring practices revised to increase diversity and retention at JMU, and from continued Libraries’ efforts to infuse the Flowerings model into HR work.

 Several other funding streams supported projects of note: the AudiAnnotate pilot project at JMU with Tayna Clement at UT-Austin, funded as a Mellon Foundation sub-award, and a small project to preserve the remaining Black Poets Speak Out videos, funded out of Libraries’ operations.